-Or those eighteen men at Siloam on whom the tower fell, killing them all, do you suppose that they were worse offenders than any other inhabitants of Jerusalem?
+Or those eighteen men at Siloam on whom the tower fell, killing them all, do you suppose that they were worse offenders than any other inhabitants of Ierusalem?

-No, I tell you; but, unless you repent, you will all perish in the same manner."
+No, I tell you; but, unless you repent, you will all perish in the same round it and manured it.

-And Jesus told them this parable - "A man, who had a fig tree growing in his vineyard, came to look for fruit on it, but could not find any.

-So he said to his gardener 'Three years now I have come to look for fruit on this fig tree, without finding any!
+- And Jesus told them this parable 'A man, who had a fig tree growing in his vineyard, came to look for fruit on it, but could not find any. - So he said to his gardener "Three years now I have come to look for fruit on this fig tree, without finding any!
 Cut it down.
-Why should it rob the soil?'
+Why should it rob the soil?"